oopsmishap/brainfix/README.md

 Building the project results will produce the compiler executable `bfx`.
 The syntax for invoking the compiler can be inspected by running `bfx -h`:

 ```
-Usage: bfx [options] <target(.bfx)>
+Usage: compiler [options] target.bfx

-Options:
+Positional arguments:
+  target                           Input target file (.bfx) [required]

+Optional arguments:
--h, --help          Display this text.
+  -h, --help                       shows help message and exits
+  -v, --version                    prints version information and exits
--t, --type [Type]   Specify the number of bytes per BF-cell, where [Type] is one of
+  -t, --type                       Specify the number of bytes per BF-cell, where [Type] is one of int8,
-                    int8, int16 and int32 (int8 by default).
+                                   int16, and int32 (int8 by default). [nargs=0..1] [default: "int8"]
--I [path to folder] Specify additional include-path.
-                      This option may appear multiple times to specify multiple folders.
+  -I, --include-path               Specify additional include-path(s).
+This option may appear multiple
+                                   times to specify multiple folders. [nargs=0..1] [default: {}] [may be repeated]
+  -o, --output                     Specify the output stream/file (default stdout). [nargs=0..1] [default: "stdout"]
   -O0                              Do NOT do any constant expression evaluation.
   -O1                              Do constant expression evaluation (default).
---max-unroll-iterations [N]
-                    Specify the maximum number of loop-iterations that will be unrolled.
+  --max-unroll-iterations          Specify the maximum number of loop-iterations that will be unrolled.
-                      Defaults to 20.
+                                   Defaults to 20. [nargs=0..1] [default: 20]
+  --test                           Produce test-files and write a list of generated files to [file], to be used by
+                                   bfint for unit-testing. [nargs=0..1] [default: ""]
   --random                         Enable random number generation (generates the ?-symbol).
+Your interpreter
-                      Your interpreter must support this extension!
+                                   must support this extension!
---profile [file]    Write the memory profile to a file.
-In this file, the number of visits
+  --profile                        Write the memory profile to a file.
+In this file, the number of visits to each
-                      to each of the cells is listed.
+                                   of the cells is listed. [nargs=0..1] [default: ""]
   --no-bcr                         Disable break/continue/return statements for more compact output.
---no-multiple-inclusion-warning
-                    Do not warn when a file is included more than once, or when files
+  --no-multiple-inclusion-warning  Do not warn when a file is included more than once, or when files with
-                      with duplicate names are included.
+                                   duplicate names are included.
---no-assert-warning
-                    Do not warn when static_assert is used in non-constant context.
+  --no-assert-warning              Do not warn when static_assert is used in non-constant context.
--o [file, stdout]   Specify the output stream/file (default stdout).

 Example: bfx -o program.bf -O1 -I ~/my_bfx_project -t int16 program.bfx
 ```